 When community property or the separate property of a spouse is used to cover medical expenses stemming from the other spouse’s personal injuries, they are entitled to reimbursement from community estate personal injury damages to compensate them for the use of community or separate property to cover the injured spouse’s losses.

-If you divorce involves complex property division issues, such as those concerning the distribution of community estate personal injury damages, you should seek legal representation from an experienced attorney at the Law & Mediation Firm of Klueck & Hoppes, APC.
+If you divorce involves complex property division issues, such as those concerning the distribution of community estate personal injury damages, you should seek legal representation from an experienced attorney at Family Law San Diego.
 Our legal team is dedicated to finding fair resolutions to your family law dispute.

 Call us at (619) 577-4900 or complete our online request form to schedule a consultation about your case today.